ashtron/tab-collapse-extension/README.md

-# tab-collapse-extension
+# Tab Saver

-## To do
+## To Do
-- [] Don't open new page when Tab Saver is already open
+- Better handling when icon is clicked with Tab Saver already open
+- Make favicons look better
+- Removal buttons